fromkeith/jpg-stream/README.md

 A streaming JPEG encoder and decoder for Node and the browser.
 It is a direct compilation of [libjpeg](http://www.ijg.org) to JavaScript using [Emscripten](http://emscripten.org/).

+## This Fork
+This is a fork of https://github.com/devongovett/jpg-stream.
+The ultimate goal of this fork is to allow this code to run as part of a Chrome App.

+It differs from the source repo in a few ways:

+  * No longer use emscripten bind.
+(Removed --bind)
+  * Turned on the NO_DYNAMIC_EXECUTION flag.
+  * I compiled emscripten with Ubuntu not OSX, so the Makefile no longer uses *.dylib, but *.so
+  * Uses WebIdl for binding instead.

 ## Installation

     npm install jpg-stream